cgos/google-certified-associate-cloud-engineer/README.md

 A2: Data cannot be transitioned from Multi-Regional to Regional through Lifecycle Management; that would change the location.
 The access rate for new data is 250/80--so quite high--but archival data access is very low (100/850000).
 Because of this, we need to start with Regional or Multi-Regional and should transition to Coldline to meet the “as inexpensively as possible” requirement.

+Q3: Your team is working on designing an IoT solution.
+There are thousands of devices that need to send periodic time series data for processing.
+Which services should be used to ingest and store the data?

+A3: Pub/Sub and BigTable.
+Pub/Sub is able to handle the ingestion, and Bigtable is a great solution for time series data.

 ### Commparing Compute Options
 * Compute Engine